Types of Perch to catch in North American Waters

 Color

-The color of the upper part of the body extends to the flanks, where it creates the appearance of six to eight vertical bars set against the background of yellowish-green or yellowish.
-They typically have a blackish spot on the surface of the initial dorsal fin that is between the 4 or 3 posterior spines.
+The color of the upper part of the body extends to the flanks, where it creates the appearance of six to eight vertical bars set against a background of yellowish-green or yellowish.
+They typically have a blackish spot on the surface of the initial dorsal fin between the 4 or 3 posterior spines.

 The color of caudal and dorsal fins ranges between green and yellow, and the pelvic and anal fins may range from white or silvery yellow.
 The pectoral fins are translucent and amber-colored.
-The ventral portion that is the human body has white.
+The ventral portion of the human body is white.
 Younger fish are more pale and can have an almost translucent background color.

 Size